The Hills Have Eyes (2006 film): Plot

 After Bobby is found by Brenda, Doug returns after heading towards the interstate.
 All he discovers at the end of the road is a huge crater filled with numerous abandoned cars and other belongings.
 When being pursued by Papa Jupiter, Bobby confesses his story to Doug and Lynn, just as Pluto and Lizard infiltrate the trailer.
 They attack and rape Brenda, who has stayed in the trailer with Catherine, while using a distraction of immolating Bob to divert the others.
 When Lynn and Ethel return to the trailer, Lizard shoots both of them before abducting Catherine and escaping with Pluto.
 Doug and Bobby return; Lynn and Ethel die shortly afterwards.
-The mutant Goggle, staying behind for recon, is set upon by Beast and mauled to death.
+Goggle, staying behind for recon, is set upon by Beast and mauled to death.

 The next morning, Doug, along with Beast, sets out to rescue Catherine.
 He comes across an abandoned nuclear-testing village through the miner town's cave system, but is knocked unconscious by Big Mama.
 After awakening in an ice box containing previous victims' dismembered remains, he escapes and encounters Big Brain, who reveals the mutants' origins to him.
 Pluto appears and attacks Doug, but he manages to gain the upper hand and kill Pluto with his own axe before killing another mutant, Cyst.
 After ordering Lizard to kill Catherine, Big Brain is mauled to death by Beast.
 Ruby manages to take the baby from Lizard and escapes through the hills.

 Back at the trailer, Brenda and Bobby build an explosive trap, which they set off when Brenda is attacked by Jupiter.
 Meanwhile, Doug catches up with Ruby, but Lizard attacks them before Ruby can hand Catherine over.
 A struggle ensues, and Doug defeats him with Cyst's shotgun.
 Ruby then gives Doug his daughter back.
 Lizard, still alive, aims the shotgun at Doug, but Ruby tackles Lizard off a cliff, sending them both falling to their deaths.